eliLampinen/flight-price-data-poller/README.md

 ```

 The script will:
-- Fetch flight data from the specified URL.
+- Iterate over every entry in `FLIGHT_CONFIGS`.
-- Check for price drops and limited availability.
+- Page through the corresponding API endpoint until it finds the flight defined in `match`.
-- Send email alerts if necessary.
+- Log the latest price into `flight_prices_log.csv`.
-- Log flight prices into a CSV file for historical tracking.
+- Email each configured recipient when the price drops below your threshold and improves over the previous best logged price.

 ### Running Periodically